-The Sun Prairie School Board sponsors extra-curricular activities as learning opportunities that contribute to the physical, social, intellectual, and emotional growth of students.
+The Sun Prairie School Board sponsors co-curricular activities as learning opportunities that contribute to the physical, social, intellectual, and emotional growth of students.
 Through these activities students develop the positive character traits of responsibility, leadership, cooperation, and teamwork.
 Moreover, these activities foster honest effort and fair play within the spirit of competition.

-To help guide participants toward these goals of physical and mental development, the Sun Prairie School Board, with students, staff, parents, and community members, has established the Sun Prairie High School Extra-Curricular Activities Code of Conduct.
-This code represents the belief that the success of an extra-curricular program rests not upon an event won or excitement that may last for a day, but rather upon lessons learned and experiences gained that will last for a lifetime.
+To help guide participants toward these goals of physical and mental development, the Sun Prairie School Board, with students, staff, parents/caregivers, and community members, has established the Sun Prairie High School Co-Curricular Activities Code of Conduct.
+This code represents the belief that the success of a co-curricular program rests not upon an event won or excitement that may last for a day, but rather upon lessons learned and experiences gained that will last for a lifetime.

-The original copy of this agreement must be turned into the Activities Office before a student participates in an extra-curricular activity.
-The Extra-curricular Activities Code will be enforced 365 days a year.
+The original copy of this agreement must be turned into the Activities Office before a student participates in a co-curricular activity.
+The co-curricular Activities Code will be enforced 365 days a year.
 Students are expected to abide by all rules regardless of their geographical location.
-Once the Extra-curricular Expectations and Participation Agreement is signed by a student, the code is then in effect until the student graduates from Sun Prairie High School.
+Once the co-curricular Expectations and Participation Agreement is signed by a student, the code is then in effect until the student graduates from Sun Prairie High School.

-I have read the Sun Prairie High School Extra-Curricular Activities Code.
+I have read the Sun Prairie High School Co-Curricular Activities Code.
 I recognize that my participation is a privilege that I must earn.
 I understand the rules and the consequences for violating them, and I agree to abide by all of the rules set forth in this handbook.

-As an extra-curricular activities participant, I assume full responsibility for all school property and equipment issued to me.
+As a co-curricular activities participant, I assume full responsibility for all school property and equipment issued to me.
 I will respect and care for the use of that equipment during practices, games, meets, performances, and events.
 I further agree to pay for any and all property or equipment that I lose, misplace, or carelessly or intentionally damage.

-STUDENT NAME (PRINT) GRADE
+STUDENT NAME (PRINT) GRADE Participant's Signature Date

-Participant's Signature Date
+As the parent/caregiver of the above student, I have read this Code of Conduct, understand the rules and the consequences for violating them, and I agree to support the rules set forth in this handbook.
+I give my son/daughter permission to participate in co-curricular activities under these conditions.

-, , Code of Conduct, understand the rules and the consequences for violating pok.
-I give my son/daughter permission to participate in extra-curricular
+For the purpose of promoting co-curricular programs in positive ways, I hereby grant permission to publish pictures of the student and release their name for external publication on the Sun Prairie Area School District website, which is accessible to the Internet and local media.
+(Policy IIBGA)

-sitive ways, I hereby grant permission to publish pictures of the student and Area School District website, which is accessible to the Internet and local
+Parent/Caregiver Signature

-Parent/Guardian Signature Date
+Date

-The Extra-Curricular Activities Code will be enforced 365 days a year.
+The Co-Curricular Activities Code will be enforced 365 days a year.
 Students are expected to abide by all rules regardless of their geographical location.
-Once the Extra-Curricular Expectations and Participation Agreement is signed by a student, the code is then in effect until the student graduates from Sun Prairie High School.
+Once the Co-Curricular Expectations and Participation Agreement is signed by a student, the code is then in effect until the student graduates from Sun Prairie High School.